Spacii-AN/rustodia/README.md

 - You can **manually override** by setting `'macro'` and `'macro_alt'` to any button/key you want (see examples below)

 #### Disabling Alternative Macro Button
-If you only want to use one side mouse button, set `ENABLE_MACRO_ALT = False` on line 47.
+If you only want to use one side mouse button, open `pt-macro.py` and set `ENABLE_MACRO_ALT = False` on line 47.
 This will disable the second side mouse button (x2/button9) from triggering the macro.

 #### Changing the Macro Button

-You can easily change the macro button by editing the `'macro'` value in `KEYBINDS`.
+You can easily change the macro button by editing the `'macro'` value in `KEYBINDS` in `pt-macro.py`.
 Here are examples:

 **Side Mouse Buttons (Platform-Specific):**
 ```python